cwithac/verbal_visual_designchallenge/README.md

 ![image](https://i.imgur.com/Qm9PJEp.png)

-Copy, Images and Design Challenge provided for and by: [Verbal+Visual](http://www.verbalplusvisual.com/).
+_Visual Design Challenge - Requirements: Design a one page micro site for a new product launch in the USA, the DS C7 speaker.
+No more than 8 hours.
+Copy, Images and Design Challenge provided for and by [Verbal+Visual](http://www.verbalplusvisual.com/)._